facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 * `x`: A `MultiCellPower` object created by the `MultiCellPower` function.
 By using this object, the winner analysis will be conducted on the cells defined previously.
 Specifically, Cell 1: Chicago and Cincinnati and Cell B: Honolulu and Indianapolis.

 * `effect_size`:    A numeric value representing the Lift that will be simulated across all cells.
 If not specified (default), the algorithm will use the largest lift found in `MultiCellPower` that provides a well-powered test across all cells.
-For this example, we will se the baseline Lift at 10%.
+For this example, we will set the baseline Lift at 10%.

 * `geolift_type`: Specifies the type of GeoLift test to be performed which can be: "standard" (test regions will receive the treatment) or "inverse" (test regions will be holded-out from the treatment).
 More information on standard and inverse tests can be found [here](https://facebookincubator.github.io/GeoLift/blog/inverse-geolift).